theupdateframework/pep-on-pypi-with-tuf/README.rst

 Before the wiki attack, PyPI used MD5 hashes to tell package managers, such as pip, whether or not a package was corrupted in transit.
 However, the absence of SSL made it hard for package managers to verify transport integrity to PyPI.
-It was therefore easy to launch a man-in-the-middle attack between pip and PyPI and change package content arbitrarily.
-Users could be tricked into installing malicious packages.
+It was therefore easy to launch a man-in-the-middle attack between pip and PyPI, and change package content arbitrarily.
+Users could be tricked into installing malicious packages with man-in-the-middle attacks.
 After the wiki attack, several steps were proposed (some of which were implemented) to deliver a much higher level of security than was previously the case: requiring SSL to communicate with PyPI [6]_, restricting project names [7]_, and migrating from MD5 to SHA-2 hashes [8]_.

 These steps, though necessary, are insufficient because attacks are still possible through other avenues.
 For example, a public mirror is trusted to